EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Data Collection

 \subsection{Overall Annotating Process}

 We employed the annotators from Appen\footnote{\url{https://www.appen.com}} and supplied them with our detailed annotation guidelines.
-To initiate the process, we first identified a seed article and then selected subsequent articles based on the hyperlinks present within the seed article.
-For each seed article, we assembled multiple candidate article combinations, which could potentially include combinations with weaker associations.
-Annotators were allowed to skip such combinations, and the skipped data would be discarded.

-Following this, annotators proceeded with the annotation process as previously described.
-We first asked annotators to read two or three Wikipedia documents that were highlighted to feature a linked entity.
-From there, they generated a claim that encompassed all the golden documents labeled as SUPPORT and constructed REFUTE examples.
-For the NOT ENOUGH INFO label, we employed two approaches: either randomly removing an article or composing a claim that was unrelated to the current article information.
-Upon completion of these steps, the submitted data was handed over to quality inspectors for further examination.
+We first identify a seed article from the top 50,000 popular Wikipedia pages to initiate the process.
+Then we spend two weeks training those annotators from our feedback after the quality is consistent and high enough.

-In order to harvest a high-quality dataset, we employed additional annotators as quality inspectors to scrutinize the annotations submitted by the primary annotators.
-If the data met the inspection criteria, it would be accepted; however, if the data was found to be inadequate, it would be returned to the annotators along with revision suggestions for re-annotation until it successfully passed inspection.
+To ensure the collection of a high-quality dataset, we engage additional annotators as quality inspectors to meticulously review the annotations submitted by the primary annotators.
+Each piece of collected data undergoes consistency checks by the annotators to guarantee quality.
+Further details can be found in \ref{sec:app:datacollection}.